masterdoors/kernel_trees/README.md

 3. joblib 1.0.0 or higher

-4. scikit-learn 0.22 or higher (use files from thirdparty if you want to utilize LinearSVC as the solver).
+4. Fork of the scikit-learn 0.22 (use pip install git+https://github.com/masterdoors/scikit-learn to install).

 # Installation:
 ## Kernel Forests